Our Investigations Division is split into three areas, Commercial, Legal and Government

 Internal theft, dishonesty, serious fraud assistance

 Workplace bullying or threats

 Domestic cases (often involving drug use by a family member, or a missing family member, or infidelity matters)

-Computer forensic or assisting with hacking incidents (we have the best specialists available to assist)
+Computer forensic and Cyber security assistance with hacking incidents (we have the best specialists available to assist)